stroblp/gitpod-svelte-vite/README.md

-# A Svelte template on Gitpod with vite
+# A Svelte template to use gitpod with vite